 As pupils on the SEND register progress to Year 7, the SENDCo will liaise with the various receiving schools.
 The school will ensure that all relevant SEND records are passed on to the secondary school on transfer, the secondary SENDCo will be invited to the Year 6 Annual Review for children with Statements/EHC Plans and a visit is made by the SENDCo of the Weald School to discuss Year 6 pupils with SEND prior to the children transferring.
-Children with SEND have the opportunity to visit the secondary school on extra Mini-Familiarisation afternoons.
+Children with SEND have the opportunity for extra visits to the secondary school as part of their transition plan.